 It was July 1999 when I had my first experience of multi-day solo travel.
 Before that, there were day trips that took me to Fort William, Inverness, Oban and Loch Lomond.
-There were other excursions too with regular university science meetings taking me to the shores of Loch Tay and a conference in Aberdeen.
-All laid the foundations for a trip with my brother that took in Fort William, Glen Nevis, Oban, the Isle of Mull and Loch Lomond before he went home via Stanraer.
+There were other excursions too, with regular university science meetings taking me to the shores of Loch Tay and a conference in Aberdeen.
+All laid the foundations for a trip undertaken with my brother and that took in Fort William, Glen Nevis, Oban, the Isle of Mull and Loch Lomond before he went home via Stranraer.
 That allowed me a chance for a weekend in Ireland too.

 After a break, it was time to catch another Scottish Citylink coach to get the rest of the way to Portree.
 This was to show me new scenic delights as it passed the Commando Memorial, Glen Cluanie, Eilean Donan Castle, the Skye bridge and the Red Hills (some call these the Red Cuillin while others disagree) of the island itself.

 After rising and getting breakfast the next morning, I found a place where I could hire out a bike for the day.
 Duly equipped and with my few belongings in a bag on the back, I set off to cross the island.
-Doing so, I followed the main road for Uig and turned to continue to Dunvegan.
-Lots of little place like Edinbane were passed and Macleod’s Tables were there to be seen in heat haze too.
+Doing so, I followed the main road to Uig and turned to continue to Dunvegan.
+Lots of little places like Edinbane were passed and Macleod’s Tables were there to be seen in the heat-haze too.

-All the while, I was making photos with my compact camera and realised that my film supply was low.
-Since there was shop around Dunvegan that sold any, rationing was the only option.
+All the while, I was making photos using my compact camera and realised that my film supply was low.
+Since there was no shop around Dunvegan that sold any, rationing was the only option.
 When I left Dunvegan, I decided to return to Portree by a different way for a spot of variety.
-The was evening glorious as I plied the west coast of the island and the Cuillin lay ahead of me too since the road I was travelled lead to Sligachan.
+The was evening glorious as I plied the west coast of the island and the Cuillin lay ahead of me too since the road I was travelling led to Sligachan.
 However, I crossed to Portree on a minor road that I joined after Struan.

 Initially, it was a scary affair with a drop at one side that was as steep as the initial ascent.
 Sharp ups and downs awaited as I continued my crossing.
 If there was any regret, it was that my film supply was by now exhausted.
 This was before I had any sense of how much film you would need on a day away from home.
 Even so, that was forgotten when I found another hostel where I could stay for the night.
 Again, I took a chance and it worked out for the best.